gr4vy/gr4vy-commercetools/README.md

 - Refer to [Integration Guide](/notification/docs/integrationguide.md) on how to integrate your shop with this module.
 - Refer to [How to run](/notification/docs/howtorun.md) the Extension module.

+## Store front Integration

+Each merchant will have their own implementation of Storefront.
+So we have used the demo storefront provided by Commercetools, the [Sunrise SPA] for sample integration.
+The modified files for the integration could be found here: [/sunrise-spa](/sunrise-spa/) You can model the integration for your storefront in the same line.
+The majority of integration code is in the file [/sunrise-spa/src/presentation/fashion/PageCheckout/PageCheckout.js](/sunrise-spa/src/presentation/fashion/PageCheckout/PageCheckout.js)